Dog Owner Accidentally Pavloved Her Dog to Start His Day the Moment He Smells Coffee Being Made

 Overall, the interplay between conditioning and routine in animals offers valuable insights into behavioral psychology.

-Recognizing and harnessing these principles can lead to improved relationships between pets and their owners, enhancing both parties' well-being.
+Recognizing and harnessing these principles can lead to improved relationships between pets and their owners, enhancing the well-being of both parties.